glowinthedark/js-media-browser/README.md

 }
 ```

 > NOTE: The caddy `file_server_browser` module must have the `index ''` instruction.
-Otherwise caddy will attempt to load existing `index.html` instead of returning directory listings in JSON format as required by the client-side.
+Otherwise caddy will attempt to load existing `index.html` files (if they exist) instead of returning directory listings in JSON format as required by the client-side.

 #### Features: